GitCoder052023/Dev/README.md

 ---

+# Latest Version: v1.0

+Welcome to the inaugural release of **Dev**!
+We're excited to introduce the following key features:

+1. **`update_Dev` Functionality**: Our flagship inbuilt feature, `update_Dev`, ensures that you always have access to the latest enhancements and bug fixes.

 ## Unique Features of Dev:

 - AI-powered Debugging: Stuck on a coding bug?
 Dev can analyze your code with the help of a large language model, identify the error, and suggest corrections.
 Simply provide the error message or a specific prompt for tailored debugging assistance.